cmwxyz/name-grabber/README.md

 ## Usage

-The function takes two arguments:
+The function takes two arguments.

-$ java -jar name-grabber-0.1.0-standalone.jar [name string]

 The first argument decides whether to check for first or last names.
 A nil first argument will check the string for last names.
 A non-nil first argument will check for first names.